-There are a lot of things no one tells you about motherhood – how exhausted you may be, how your priorities may shift, and most of all, how your body will change.
+There are a lot of things no one tells you about motherhood – how exhausted you may be, how your priorities may shift, how you might get “mom thumb,” how you may pee your pants now (this is not normal), and most of all, how your body will change.
 This was especially the case for my postpartum period.
 Once my menstrual cycle returned several months after giving birth, my periods were so heavy.
 Tampons were awkward and I would soak through one within hours.
 It was challenging to keep up with caring for a baby, chasing after a toddler, working and worrying about changing my tampon or soaking through my clothes.
 Why didn’t anyone tell me about this?!
 For me, my first postpartum period welcomed me with a heavy cycle, pelvic pressure, achiness and a return to tampons – which were suddenly slightly more uncomfortable (ouch!).

 So, if no one has told you, I’ll be the first to tell you – your first postpartum period might look like a crime scene.
 Depending on whether you are breastfeeding, nursing or pumping, your first period could come back within a month or two, or take much longer.
 (Back pain while breastfeeding?
 Read this!)
 Below are some friendly reminders for when the big day finally comes.
 If your period has not returned within a year after delivering your baby or weaning from nursing/breastfeeding/pumping, check with your physician and make sure all is good.